 Building a Quinzee

 Building one by myself has been slow going, but instructive.
-I started digging mine out using a snow claw, which is a plastic disk that you can use as a substitute for carry an full avalanche shovel on overnights.
+I started digging mine out using a snow claw, which is a plastic disk that you can use as a substitute for carrying a full avalanche shovel on overnights.
 This proved to be very tiring, especially on my wrists, which bear the weight of the snow when I remove it from the inside of the mound.

 Digging out a quinzee requires a shovel, but snow claw is still very useful for carving the curved inner walls and making sure they’re smooth.
 It is also very good for increasing interior space because you can carve very close to the outer surface of the quinzee’s walls.